d3/d3/docs/d3-shape/arc.md

 If the corner radius is greater than zero, the corners of the arc are rounded using circles of the given radius.
 For a circular sector, the two outer corners are rounded; for an annular sector, all four corners are rounded.

 The corner radius may not be larger than ([outerRadius](#arc_outerRadius) - [innerRadius](#arc_innerRadius)) / 2.
 In addition, for arcs whose angular span is less than π, the corner radius may be reduced as two adjacent rounded corners intersect.
-This is occurs more often with the inner corners.
+This occurs more often with the inner corners.
 See the [arc corners animation](https://observablehq.com/@d3/arc-corners) for illustration.

 ## *arc*.startAngle(*angle*) {#arc_startAngle}